JohanVanslembrouck/corolib/studies/initial_suspend/README.md

 In case of void and bool return types, this is accomplished by the statement coro_.resume();
 in case of a std::coroutine_handle<> return type, await_suspend() has to return coro_.
 The generated C++ code will then call coro_.resume().

-All await_ready() implementations return false.
-This function can be considered obsolete in the case of lazy start coroutines: the coroutine will always suspend at a co_await statement and so it will have to be resumed, often from a co_await statement in another coroutine.
-In case of the initial suspend point, this will usually be the calling coroutine.

 Notice that any variant of task::awaiter::await_suspend() can be combined with any variant of task::promise_type::final_awaiter::await_suspend(), leading to nine possible combinations.